 Generally, we can say that in situations where the fractions add up to a value of 2, the group is alive even if the opponent moves first, if it is 1 or less, the group is dead even if the player moves first.
 Between 1 and two it depends on sente and may be ko.

-The most familiar of the fractional eye is the half eye.
+The most familiar fractional eye is the half-eye.

-In this situation black als has 1½ eye.
-Black can make it two, or white can make it one, by playing a.
+In this situation Black also has 1½ eye.
+Black can make it two, or White can make it one, by playing a.

 Using ko, we can construct one third or two thirds of an eye.